 sudo apt update sudo apt install openssh-server -y

-Step 3.
-Let’s quickly check the status of ssh service that we have just installed on the machine by running the command
+Once the installation is completed the Openssh service would start by default.
+Let’s quickly check the status of ssh service on the machine by running the command

 service ssh status.

 As you can see the ssh service not only installed, it has also been started automatically.

 At any point, if the ssh service has not started you can enter the command

 To stop the service type